tadeohepperle/deep/README.md

-_WIP_
+## deep - recursive cloning, dropping and comparision using RTTI in Odin

-semi-automatic memory management for Odin with recursive deep cloning and frees
+semi-automatic memory management for Odin with recursive deep cloning and frees, compare